bhoward/focsipedia/docs/logic/pred-deduction.md

 Just as we can introduce temporary assumptions into subproofs, that are only available within that nested block of the proof, we will also introduce temporary entity variables in proofs by writing an assumption such as "fresh
-$x_0$".
+$x_0$" (or $x_1$, &hellip;, as needed).
 This means that, within that subproof, the variable $x_0$ will refer to some entity from the domain of discourse.
-Unlike the variables ($x$, $y$, &hellip;) bound by quantifiers, such a fresh variable should be understood as representing a single entity; it can stand alone in a statement such as
-$Q(x_0)$.
+Unlike the variables ($x$, $y$, &hellip;) bound by quantifiers, such a fresh variable should be understood as representing a single entity; it can stand alone in a statement such as $Q(x_0)$.
 However, unlike the top-level free variables ($a$, $b$, &hellip;), we do not get to choose a value for a fresh variable, nor is it allowed to escape from its subproof.
 That is, no formula outside of the braces is allowed to refer to $x_0$.

 ## Universal Quantification